ShanHuang-ec/danish_health_claims/README.md

 5. Save modified data

 ## FIX:
-Translate other labels; one column so far, add sleep
+- Translate other labels; one column so far, add sleep
+- pre-commit hooks...

 ## Notes
 I would like to use this repo for modeling/simulations and to try out new tools in the future.